-To facilitate collaborative research teams with the required capacity and capability to undertake the proposed research, up to 15 CIs may be included as members of the research team.
-If you include more than 15 CIs, your application will be considered ineligible.
+To facilitate collaborative research teams with the required capacity and capability to undertake the proposed research, up to 15 Cls may be included as members of the research team.

-A person must not be named as a Chief Investigator (CI) on more than one application submitted to Topic A or Topic B of this grant opportunity (i.e. a person may be named as a CI on a maximum of one application per topic).
-If a CI is named on more than one application per topic, both applications will be considered ineligible.
+A person must not be named as a Chief Investigator (CI) on more than one application submitted to this grant opportunity.